Brighton-Le-Sands, New South Wales: Storm damage

 Several times the bridge over Muddy Creek at Bestic Street has flooded to the extent of making it impassable, or even washing the bridge away.
 Similar problems arose for the bridge over the creek at Bay Street.
 The floods were particularly bad when water cascading down the hills on the two streets coincided with a high tide in the creek.

 Wind storms would deposit sand on The Grand Parade and The Esplanade making them impassable and eroding the sand dunes.
 Periodically wave damage would erode the beach.
 The worst damage to the beach occurred on 13 June 1966 (Sydney Morning Herald, 15 June 1966).

 Brighton Le Sands Primary School

 The initial school building, opened in 1917, was located on the west side of Crawford Road between Kurnell Street and Kings Road.
 As the population of the suburb increased land was resumed further south on Crawford Road, between Kings Road and O'Neill Street, on which two buildings were constructed in the 1930s: an infants' school to cater for the first three years of schooling and the main upper primary school.

-Medical services

-The Pacific Private Hospital was located initially on The Esplanade.
-By 1930 the hospital had relocated to Queens Road.
-Bigger facilities were built on the south east corner of the intersection of Bay Street and West Botany Street by 1936.

-A private convalescent hospital, East Lynn run by Matron Maudie Shaw, opened at 13 Henson Street in the mid-1930s soon after the extension of Henson Street past Reading Road.
-Matron Shaw's husband was in the Royal Australian Navy.
-Many of the patients were overseas sailors recuperating from illness or accidents.
-These sailors were waiting until they were well enough to return home or to rejoin their ships when the ships were next in port.
-By the 1950s the number of sailors needing convalescence had reduced greatly.
-The hospital now catered to a wider range of needs within the local population.
-Matron Shaw retired in the 1960s.

-By 1925 a doctors surgery had been opened on the south west corner of the intersection of Crawford Road with Bay Street.

-Adelaide Croucher, chiropodist, conducted a business in her own home from the mid-1940s.
-Initially this was at 17 Francis Avenue, then later from 6 Carinya Avenue.
-She also visited many clients in their own homes.
-On Wednesdays she worked at the local hairdressing salon on Bay Street.
-As people sat under the hairdryer they would have their feet attended to as well.